Millions of university graduates around the world have one thing in common: they are all trying to figure out how to pay off student loans.

 Let’s look at this again: a significant number of people can be expected to pay off their student loans: and these are people who haven’t even explored any alternative loan-repayment options.

-This shows that paying off student loans doesn’t have to be a Herculean task.
+This shows that paying off private and federal loans doesn’t have to be a Herculean task.
 The main challenge would be paying them off fast, something that you can do with proper planning and consistency.

 But how?
 Below, you’ll find all the information you need to help pay off student loans broken down into 9 simple-to-follow steps.